Lillian Randolph: Early life and education

 Randolph was born Castello Randolph in 1898 in Knoxville, Tennessee, the daughter of a Methodist minister and a teacher.
 She was the younger sister of actress Amanda Randolph.
 (Note: Steve Gibson, with his Rhythm and Blues group, The Five Red Caps, was said to be a brother.
 However, this cannot be substantiated.)

 Career

 Radio

 Randolph began her professional career singing on local radio in Cleveland and Detroit.
 At WXYZ in Detroit, she was noticed by George W. Trendle, station owner and developer of The Lone Ranger.
 He got her into radio training courses, which paid off in roles for local radio shows.
 Randolph was tutored by a white actor for three months on racial dialect prior to obtaining any radio roles.

-In 1936, she moved on to Los Angeles to work on Al Jolson's radio show, on Big Town, on the Al Pearce show, and to sing at the Club Alabam there.
+In 1936, she moved on to Los Angeles to work on Al Jolson's radio show, on Big Town, on the Al Pearce show, and to sing at the Club Alabam.